samadeusfp/pm4py-core-anonymization/README.md

 ## Documentation

-The documentation about our privacy preserving algorithms is offered in our demo abstract InserLinkToTheDemoAbstract and in our screencast InserLinkToTheScreencast
+The documentation about our privacy preserving algorithms is offered in our demo abstract InserLinkToTheDemoAbstract and in our screencast https://youtu.be/BRLMG_Bvdbs .

-The documentation about *PM4Py* is offered at http://www.pm4py.org/
+The documentation about *PM4Py* is offered at http://www.pm4py.org/ .

 ## First Example